ntoskernel/deepsecrets/README.md

 ## Scanning
 The easiest way:

-`$ deepsecrets --target-dir /path/to/your/code --outformat sarif --outfile report.json`
+`$ deepsecrets --target-dir /path/to/your/code --outformat dojo-sarif --outfile report.json`

 This will run a scan against `/path/to/your/code` using the default configuration:
 - Regex checks by a small built-in ruleset
 - Semantic checks (variable detection, entropy checks)

-Report in SARIF will be saved to `report.json`
+Report in SARIF format (DefectDojo-compatible) will be saved to `report.json`.
+If you face any problem with SARIF format, you can fall back to internal format via `--outfile json`

-Now masking secrets in reports is default, but you can turn it off with flag `--disable-masking`, but be attentive, reports can be stored as artefacts in ci for long time.
+#### Masking secrets inside a report

+As of version 1.3.0 all potential secrets inside reports are masked by default, but you can turn this feature off via the `--disable-masking` flag.

+> [!WARNING]
+> !!!
+BE CAREFUL!!!
+If you decide to integreate DeepSecrets to your CI pipeline with masking disabled, you will likely re-leak your secrets inside your CI artefacts.

 ### Fine-tuning
 Run `deepsecrets --help` for details.